 - Preliminary paper acceptance is based on the initial submission proposal.

 - Final paper acceptance and the assignment of presentation spots at the conference are determined after the paper is complete, reviewed and approved by the Technical Committee.

-The SNUG Technical Committee evaluates submissions based on a number of criteria, including:
+The SNUG Technical Committee reviews and accepts submissions based on criteria that include:

-- Technical Applicability: Is the topic general enough to be helpful to other high-level designers?
+- Technical Applicability: Is the topic general enough to be helpful to other designers?

 - Technical Completeness: Is the topic explored completely?
-Describe the approach that you took to analyze and address your challenge.
+Does it detail the approach that you took to analyze and address your challenge?

 - Are the problems and solutions well described?
 Review lessons learned along the way (what was expected/unexpected, what went well/not so well).

 - Is the conclusion well substantiated?
 Why is your solution a good one?
-What can other designers take away and use from your paper?
+What can other designers take away and use in their work?